garrandall/popular-music-data/tracks/domino-van-morrison.md

 Roll me over Romeo, there you go
 (Hey, all right)
 Say it again
-Oh-oh-ooh-ooh Domino
+Oh-oh-oh-oh Domino
 (Hey, hit it)
-I said oh-ooh-ooh Domino
+I said oh-oh-oh Domino

 Well, Mr. DJ I just wanna hear
 Some rhythm and blues music